 - All successful applicants will be expected to work with QPSW staff to find ways to share information about their project within the Yearly Meeting.
-This could be through writing an article for publication, giving talks at other meetings, or workshops at events. - We will also expect at least one report that we can share on the Quaker website through the Our Stories page (www.quaker.org.uk/our-work/our-stories).
+This could be through writing an article for publication, sending press releases and photos to local media, giving talks at other meetings, or holding workshops at events. - We will also expect at least one report that we can share on the Quaker website through the Our Stories page (www.quaker.org.uk/our-work/our-stories).

-Examples of projects funded this year:
+Examples of projects funded through this grant scheme: